dotlang/language/README.md

 `func f(x: int) -> f(x, 10);`
 - You can prefix function body with `cached` so runtime will cache output per input set and handle memory usage, cache clearing and ...: `func risk_markup(c: Contract)->float cached { //a lot of calculations; return result; }`
 - Note that cached is not part of the type of the function.
 - Functions are not allowed to change (directly or indirectly) any of their inputs.
 They can only change their local variables + return value.
-It's like having `[const]` for all inputs of a function.
 - You cannot ignore return value of a non-void function.
-This affects resource cleanup mechanism of runtime.
+This affects resource cleanup mechanism at runtime.

 ###Variables
 Variables are defined using `var name : type`.
-If you assign a value to the variable, you can omit the type part.
+If you assign a value to the variable, you can omit the type part (type can be implied).
 Reasons for including type at the end:
 - Due to type inference, type is optional and better not to be first part of the definition.
 - More consistent with function declaration.